-What is Breach Fatigue and Does it Contribute to Rise in Data Compromises
+What Is Breach Fatigue and Does It Contribute to Rise in Data Compromises

 “Because they have become so ubiquitous now we don’t have that same level of concern,” Velasquez said.

 The report shows the personal information of more than 290 million people was exposed during 2021.
-According to the report, of the people who knew their information was compromised, only 48 percent took the time to change their passwords and 16 percent took no action at all.
+According to the report, of the people who knew their information was compromised, only 48% took the time to change their passwords and 16 percent took no action at all.

 “We as a people are not considering how valuable these credentials and personal identifiable information is, but the thieves know exactly how valuable that is to perpetrate their schemes,” Velasquez said.